Sign In Forgot Password

 Is Shir Tikvah already in your estate plan?

-If you have already included a gift to the Temple in your estate plan, please contact director of administration Linda Singer-Berk, or fill out the online form so we can properly recognize your generosity.
+If you have already included a gift to the Temple in your estate plan, please contact the Director of Administration, or fill out the online form so we can properly recognize your generosity.

 Ready to learn more?